HarommelRabbid/SQLduction/README.md

 # SQLduction
-Simple SQL database engine in Python
+Simple SQL database engine in Python, it's more of a fun project